 A fork in the road

-Many organizations must determine whether they'll stick with BlackBerry and upgrade to the new platform or switch to
+Many organizations must determine whether they'll stick with BlackBerry and upgrade to the new platform or switch to a different mobile strategy.

 The new direction is promising.